geekeren/terraform-datadog-demos/README.md

 ```

 ## Migration from existing monitors/dashboards etc. created by GUI
-Probably you already have some monitors of datadog configured by GUI before you plan to manage monitor as code.  it may be a boring job to write the monitoring code one by one, fortunately there is a tool [dd2tf](https://www.terraform.io/docs/providers/datadog/index.html) to generate terraform code directly. it's really helpful: when we aren't not familiar with datadog grammar.
+Probably you already have some monitors of datadog configured by GUI before you plan to manage monitor as code.  it may be a boring job to write the monitoring code one by one, fortunately there is a tool [dd2tf](https://github.com/amnk/dd2tf) to **generate terraform code from existing monitors/dashboards directly**.
+It will be really helpful when we are not familiar with datadog's grammar.

 ## Reference